Last updated at Wed, 26 Jul 2023 22:07:01 GMT

 A: MDR is the Managed Detection Response service at Rapid7.
 When we first got it off the ground in early 2016, we were strictly a product company.
 We had a couple of consulting services, but that was really it, aside from the products.
 We realized we needed managed services for a couple of reasons.
 Our customer base sometimes needs what a product provides them, but they may not have the expertise in-house, or they may need to enhance or supplement their groups.

 We created the service with a handful of customers to get it started.
 Managed Detection and Response is the name of the service and that’s exactly what we deliver.
 We have a team of people throughout the world using a “follow the sun” model with our SOC analysts positioned in the U.S., Ireland, and Australia.
 They monitor and use the detections to follow up and conduct investigations for customers and interface primarily through our Customer Advisors, who are the “face” of our service and provide crucial communications.
-It’s really a purpose-built service strictly for incident detection and response—more purposeful than say, a standard MSSP, which does have a wider range but tends to have a more diluted focus on specialized functions.
+It’s really a purpose-built service strictly for threat detection and response—more purposeful than say, a standard MSSP, which does have a wider range but tends to have a more diluted focus on specialized functions.
 It’s a great service, and has grown immensely in the four years it’s been here at Rapid7.
 I would say it’s certainly a material contributor to the company now.

 Q: Who can most benefit from MDR?